grain-lang/grain-lang.org/src/builtin_types.md

 type Array<a>
 ```

-The type of Grain arrays, i.e. `[> 1, 2, 3]`.
+The type of Grain arrays, e.g. `[> 1, 2, 3]`.
 Arrays are fixed-length and allow for efficient get/set operations at any index.

 ### **List**

 ```grain
 type List<a>
 ```
-The type of Grain lists (linked lists), i.e. `[1, 2, 3]`.
+The type of Grain lists (linked lists), e.g. `[1, 2, 3]`.
 Lists are immutable and allow for values to be efficiently appended.

 ### **Box**